JasonToups/markdown-resume/resume.md

 Worked with Angular & RxJS on the revenue-generating International Payments Team.

-- Retrofitted existing payment flows with International options, to enable users to make International Payments with current exchange rates.
+- **Retrofitted** existing payment flows with International options, to enable users to make International Payments with current exchange rates.
-- Operated across several teams to enable these features by working with the code owners to develop features and fix bugs.
+- **Operated** across several teams to enable these features by working with the code owners to develop features and fix bugs.
-- Updated GraphQL in our Tank repo, as an abstraction layer between the Frontend and Backend.
-- Wrote package.json scripts to streamline repetitive engineering tasks.
+- **Wrote** package.json scripts to streamline repetitive engineering tasks.
-- Created training documentation in Markdown, on Confluence to help onboard new engineers and fill in blank spots in our production.
+- **Created** training documentation in Markdown, on Confluence to help onboard new engineers and fill in blank spots in our production.

 **Technologies used:** TypeScript · Angular · RxJS · Technical Documentation · Training · JavaScript